-The Holistic Nutrition Industry
+Holistic Nutrition Industry

 Decades ago, the term holistic nutrition was barely known.
 Today, it is part of the lexicon of the nutrition industry, and is a term well recognized within the health care field as well as among the general population.
 Even though CSNN acknowledges the important contribution by the pioneers of the holistic nutrition industry, this achievement is due largely to the enormous commitment of CSNN graduates.

 To date, there are approximately 7,100 CSNN graduates working in several countries.
 Their number, as well as their education and training, ensure that they are leaders in the industry.
 The education provided by the Canadian School of Natural Nutrition is unparalleled in the holistic field.
 CSNN offers a curriculum which is standardized across the country, is regularly reviewed and updated to ensure its quality and current relevance.
-Its Instructor Professional Development Workshops also speak well of CSNN’s commitment to educational standards.
+Its ‘Instructor Professional Development Workshops’ also speak well of CSNN’s commitment to educational standards.
 CSNN’s Natural Nutrition Program and classroom instructional facilities are recognized under the Private Vocational Training Act (Alberta), the New Brunswick Private Occupational Training Act, the Department of Education of Nova Scotia, the Private Training Institutions Branch of B.C.
 (PTIB) in British Columbia, and the Private Career Colleges Act, 2005 in Ontario.

 Strong promotion by the CSNN Alumni Association and the Canadian Association of Holistic Nutrition Professionals (CAHN-Pro) contribute to the demand for CSNN graduates, not only as practitioners in overall health care, but also as writers, speakers, public educators, researchers, and cooking instructors.
 After achieving the high standard of 80% in CSNN’s intensive Natural Nutrition Diploma program and national exam, CSNN graduates are encouraged to continue their education by taking CSNN’s Advanced Holistic Nutrition workshops.
-CAHN-Pro, an association for the advancement of holistic nutritionists, maintains standards for the profession through its research studies and upgrading requirements for continued board certification.
+CAHN-Pro, an association for the advancement of Holistic Nutritional Consultant professionals, maintains standards for the profession through its research studies and upgrading requirements for continued board certification.
 CSNN graduates who have successfully completed the advanced workshops, AN106 Introduction to Herbs & AN109 Laboratory Diagnosis, are eligible to sit for the U.S National Association of Nutrition Professionals (NANP) board exam.

 In the self-regulated holistic nutrition industry, several other organizations offer designations and services.
 It is the belief of CSNN that a true professional designation should only arise through having a clear scope of practice and through passing qualifying examinations.
-The professional designation and scope of practice of CSNN graduates, CSNN believes, is better fostered by alignment with associations that have credible standards and that offer genuine opportunities for holistic nutritionists.
+The professional designation and scope of practice of CSNN graduates, CSNN believes, is better fostered by alignment with associations that have credible standards and that offer genuine opportunities for holistic nutrition professionals.
 This allows the holistic nutrition industry to be well served and to thrive, for the benefit of our communities.